gatsbyjs/gatsby/docs/docs/how-plugins-apis-are-run.md

     - **traceId**: See below
     - **parentSpan**: opentracing span (see [tracing docs](/docs/performance-tracing/))

 Passing the plugin and action options on every single action call would be extremely painful for plugin/site authors.
-Since we know the plugin, traceId and parentSpan when we're running our API, we can rebind inject actions so these arguments are already provided.
+Since we know the plugin, traceId and parentSpan when we're running our API, we can rebind injected actions so these arguments are already provided.
 This is done in the [doubleBind](https://github.com/gatsbyjs/gatsby/blob/8029c6647ab38792bb0a7c135ab4b98ae70a2627/packages/gatsby/src/utils/api-runner-node.js#L14) step.

 ## Waiting for all plugins to run